thecmdrunner/quick-vm/docs/diy-vm.md

 ## 🛸 DIY (From Scratch) - WIP

+If you want to go through the process of making a VM all by yourself, this section is for you.
+This guide works regardless of your distribution.

 ### First, you must install the required packages on your system.
 You may search the packages in your package manager or compile them yourself.

 <p>